diegocanales/mlflow-docker-compose/README.md

 2. `cd` into the `mlflow-docker-compose` directory

-3. Build and run the containers with `docker-compose`
+3. Create `.env` file from template and adjust the values if needed

     ```bash
+    cp .env.template .env
+    ```

+4. Build and run the containers with `docker-compose`

+    ```bash
     docker compose up -d --build
     ```

-4. Access MLflow UI with http://localhost:5000
+5. Access MLflow UI with http://localhost:5000

-5. Access MinIO UI with http://localhost:9000
+6. Access MinIO UI with http://localhost:9000

 ## Containerization